 Since our founding in 1996, we have supported a democratic movement for peace, justice and environmental sustainability in the Lower Lempa River Estuary and the nearby Bay of Jiquilisco Biosphere Reserve of El Salvador.
 With our continual and focused support, this grassroots movement has grown to include over 100 villages with a population of approximately 35,000 people.
 Together, our partner communities in El Salvador have created a model for grassroots participation in integrated and sustainable community development that may be unparalleled in Central America.
 They are building a green rural economy, addressing the effects of climate change, and empowering young people with information and education while protecting the largest mangrove forest left in the region.

 In El Salvador, we offer direct financial support to our local partner organizations and provide them with ongoing technical assistance with program planning and policy advocacy.
 We help them build strategic alliances locally and internationally, and recruit skilled volunteers to support their efforts.
-We bring over 100 people from the United States a year to El Salvador on Community Empowerment Tours to learn about what’s happening and build grassroots support for our work in the United States.
+We bring people from the United States to El Salvador on EcoViva Tours to learn about what’s happening and build grassroots support for our work in the United States.
 We also connect our partners with national policy initiatives and major international funding streams from which they would otherwise be typically excluded.

 - We respect the dignity of each person.